-2008 Performance Reviews of Chief Executive Officer and Other Named Executive Officers
+2009 Performance Reviews of Chief Executive Officer and Other Named Executive Officers

-In December 2008, the Compensation Committee reviewed the performance of Mr. Gasser and the other Named Executive Officers based upon certain pre-established performance categories approved by the Compensation Committee.
+In December 2009, the Compensation Committee reviewed the performance of Mr. Gasser and the other Named Executive Officers based upon certain pre-established performance categories approved by the Compensation Committee.
 The performance categories were determined by the Compensation Committee to be aligned with the Company's compensation policies and philosophies.
 These performance categories were also reviewed by Mr. Gasser in connection with his recommendations to the Compensation Committee.
 These categories are as follows:

 - 1. Financial Performance Results

 - 2. Strategic Effectiveness and Innovation

 - 3. Business Management

 - 4. Talent Management

 - 5. Personal Effectiveness

-As Chief Executive Officer, the Compensation Committee added "Board Relations" as an additional performance category for Mr. Gasser.
+- As Chief Executive Officer, the Compensation Committee added "Board Relations" as an additional performance category for Mr. Gasser.

 Mr. Gasser reviewed each Named Executive Officer (other than himself) based on the above five categories using three criteria - exceeds expectations, meets expectations and needs improvement, as well as using other subjective assessments of performance, and reported his subjective determinations to the Compensation Committee.
 No single factor was given specific relative weight by Mr. Gasser or the Compensation Committee, but all of the factors were considered in the aggregate in their collective experience and reasoned business judgment.
-The Compensation Committee considered the proposed adjustments, if any, to the base salary, Short Term Incentive Plan and Long Term Incentive Plan compensation and opportunities for the Named Executive Officers and determined they were at appropriate levels in light of the salaries and bonuses of other executive officers in equivalent roles in the Company's peer group and market data provided by the Compensation Committee's compensation consultants, Watson Wyatt and Towers.
+The Compensation Committee considered the proposed adjustments, if any, to the base salary, Short Term Incentive Plan and Long Term Incentive Plan compensation and award opportunities for the Named Executive Officers and determined they were at appropriate levels in light of the salaries and bonuses of other executive officers in equivalent roles in the Company's peer group and market data provided by the Compensation Committee's compensation consultant, Towers Perrin.

-The Compensation Committee also reviewed the calendar year 2008 performance of Mr. Gasser.
-In reviewing Mr. Gasser's performance as Chief Executive Officer, the Compensation Committee solicited written comments from all members of the Board of Directors based on the above six categories using the following criteria - exceeds expectations; meets expectations; and needs improvement.
+In reviewing Mr. Gasser's performance as Chief Executive Officer for the 2009 fiscal year, the Compensation Committee solicited written comments from all members of the Board of Directors based on the above six categories using the following criteria - exceeds expectations; meets expectations; and needs improvement.
 The Compensation Committee compiled the written comments.
-In evaluating the 2008 performance of Mr. Gasser with respect to each of the categories of his compensation, the Compensation Committee specifically discussed and recognized the following factors of Mr. Gasser's performance during 2008:
+In evaluating the 2009 fiscal year performance of Mr. Gasser with respect to each of the categories of his compensation, the Compensation Committee specifically discussed and recognized the following factors of Mr. Gasser's performance during the year: